 In the test, you will encounter six questions in total.
 Each question mimics the daily tasks you will face at work.
 For example, you have to add, subtract, multiply, or divide different doses of drags to deduce if the pregnant woman is reaching her physical capacity.

 The most important thing is that you can arrange the maths formula so the final answer is correct.
 You have to exercise your numerical reasoning to solve these questions by adding and subtracting the correct items.

-From drugs to weighing the patient and baby, the questions can transform in styles and format to better access your knowledge about the delivery process.
+From drugs to weighing the patient and baby, the questions can transform in styles and formats to better access your knowledge about the delivery process.

 Some questions involve hypothetical questions about labouring emergencies when you have to deal with an unconscious mother or a bleeding-out patient.
 You have to decide the volume of blood or drugs to be given to save the patient.
 It should be in your professional knowledge to know the exact amount administered.